 To see mastery, look for the following:

-- They’re showing in their conversations and narrations they understand the vocabulary of their science topics.
+- Your children are showing in their conversations and narrations they understand the vocabulary of their science topics.

-- Their written narrations and reports show improved grammar, spelling or sentence construction.
+- Their written narrations and reports show improved grammar, spelling, and sentence construction.

-- Your highschooler is using simple algebra to decide how much of an ingredient to use when tripling a recipe.
+- Your highschooler is using simple algebra or ratios to decide how much of an ingredient to use when tripling a recipe.

 - When playing a game or having a discussion, your students exhibit their knowledge of a historical figure or time period.